-Many roads close to wheeled traffic in mid October, except for the roads at the North Entrance which remain open year round.
+Many roads close to wheeled traffic on October 15, 2019 and more on November 4, 2019, except for the road between the North and Northeast entrances which remain open year-round.

 The winter recreation season closes in March.
 Here are the spring 2019 closure dates.
 Roads will close to oversnow travel by snowmobile and snowcoach at 9 p.m. on the following dates:

 Most of the park is closed for a couple weeks in April to plow the roads in preparation for the summer season.
-In 2019, the following roads are slated to reopen for the summer season, pending weather conditions.
+In 2020, roads are slated to reopen for the summer season April 17 (West Entrance), May 1 (East Entrance), May 8 (South Entrance) and May 22 (Tower Fall to Canyon and the Beartooth Highway to the Northeast Entrance) pending weather conditions.

 Find out more about Yellowstone Winter Road Access.